naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_kdd20/README.md

 - Local Community Detection in Multiple Networks
 - Local Motif Clustering on Time-Evolving Graphs
 - Domain Specific Knowledge Graphs as a Service to the Public
-- HetETA: Heterogeneous Information Network Embedding for Estimating Time of Arrival
 - Large-Scale Training System for 100-Million Classification at Alibaba
 - OptMatch: Optimized Matchmaking via Modeling the High-Order Interactions on the Arena
 - SimClusters: Community-Based Representations for Heterogeneous Recommendations at Twitter